joshbegley/nyt-latest/README.md

 `Parker may be the most accomplished newcomer among the candidates for the Naismith Basketball Hall of Fame's Class of 2026.`\
 https://nytimes.com/athletic/6905165/2025/12/19/candace-parker-basketball-hall-of-fame-candidates/

-**The Pirates upgraded their lineup with All-Star slugger Brandon Lowe.
-What’s next?**\
+**Pirates upgraded lineup with All-Star slugger Brandon Lowe.
+What's next?**\
-`On paper, there’s still a long way to go to turn the 2026 Pirates into a NL  contender.
-But they look a lot closer than they did last week.`\
+`There’s still a long way to go to turn the 2026 Pirates into an NL contender, but they look a lot closer than they did last week.`\
 https://nytimes.com/athletic/6905252/2025/12/19/pittsburgh-pirates-brandon-lowe-offseason-analysis/

 **Hochul Reaches Deal on A.I.
 Regulation in New York**\